systematic-magic/AgingPubMed/editorials_pdf.rst

    :alt: No comma between city/county/district and zip code
    :scale: 99%

 9.11.
+Taiwanese affiliations: Check that “Taiwan” is used for the country.
+“ROC” and/or “Republic of China” should not be used instead of or in addition to “Taiwan”.

+9.12.
 USA affiliations: check that there is no comma between state and zip code.
 State must be positioned before zip code.
 Zip code must be present.

-9.12.
+9.13.
 Non-USA affiliations: check that there is no comma between city and zip code.
 City must be positioned before zip code.
 Zip code is optional.

-9.13.
+9.14.
 Check that only commas are used to separate parts of affiliations (i.e. department, institution, etc.).

 .. image:: /_static/corresp_auth.png
    :alt: Corresponding author and affiliations